Blog

-In June 2025, across Europe that lack of compliance will be written into law through the European Union.
-The introduction of the European Accessibility Act (EAA) will mandate and require all Publishers to comply with a legal obligation to ensure that their digital content is fully accessible to visually impaired readers.
+In June 2025, the introduction of the European Accessibility Act (EAA) will mandate and require all publishers to comply with a legal obligation to ensure that their digital content is fully accessible to visually impaired readers.

-Sadly, many of the DAISY Consortium’s recommendations from adopting visually impaired support for eBooks have gone largely unheeded by too many publishers.
+Sadly, many of the DAISY Consortium’s recommendations for creating accessible eBooks have gone largely unheeded by many publishers.

 Accessibility ensures the equal access of digital content for all users, including those with visual, auditory, motor or cognitive disabilities.